dsofe/lit_notes/repo/review-nonemployer-firms-2022.md

   - Hispanic-owned firms, 36%--"discouraged about their chances of approval"
   - Native American-owned, 34%--"discouraged about their chances of approval"

-&#10148; **Among firms that did not apply for financing because they were *discouraged about their chances of approval*, the top reasons underlying their beliefs were similar across smaller and larger firms: weak business financials; lenders' don't approve businesses like theirs; or lenders' strict requirements.**
+&#10148; **Among firms that did not apply for financing (in the previous year) because they were *discouraged about their chances of approval*, the top reasons underlying their beliefs were similar across smaller and larger firms: weak business financials; lenders' don't approve businesses like theirs; or lenders' strict requirements.**

 &rarr; *Top reasons (not mutually exclusive) for not applying for financing:*
 &ensp;&ensp; (i.e., % of firms, in each firm type, whose primary reason for not applying is...)